dmksolita/Solitarian/readme.md

 The canteen menu is fetched at build time from the Off-Brand API (`canteenApiUrl` in `src/_data/site.json`).
 If the API is unavailable, the canteen page shows a graceful "no menu" state.

 ---

-## License

-### Project code

-Copyright © Solita Denmark.
-All rights reserved.

-This software and its source code are the exclusive property of **Solita Denmark**.
-No part of this codebase may be used, copied, modified, merged, published, distributed, sublicensed, or sold — in whole or in part — without **express written permission** from Solita Denmark.

-For enquiries, contact the maintainers via the internal Slack or raise a GitHub issue.

-### Stellar HTML5 UP theme

-The CSS base (`stellar.css` and associated assets) is sourced from [Stellar by HTML5 UP](https://html5up.net/stellar) and is licensed under the [Creative Commons Attribution 3.0 License](https://html5up.net/license).
-Attribution: **HTML5 UP** (html5up.net · @ajlkn).
-ribution: **HTML5 UP** (html5up.net · @ajlkn).